JaeYoonKim72/GenoCore_Python/README.md

 # GenoCore : a simple and fast algorithm for core subset selection from large genotype datasets

-The GenoCore python version was developed by Seonmun Jeong and Jae-Yoon Kim.
+The GenoCore python version was developed by Seongmun Jeong and Jae-Yoon Kim.

 This program is based on the GenoCore R version available at https://github.com/lovemun/Genocore.